 Once you have your compost bin set up, use the garbage lid to cover it.
 You should never need to clean it out; the waste will decompose, enter the subsoil, and enrich it on its own.
 Do NOT use dog waste on garden beds directly as fertilizer.
 If the compost bin fills up all the way, dig another hole and start a new compost.

 And that’s it, now you’re ready to help feed your garden and save the planet one dog-poop at a time!

 For a step-by-step guide and handy videos makes sure to check out this post on Pet Waste Composting from CityFarmer.Org

 Our staff at Tailored Pet Services always make sure to pick up your pup’s poop on walks and follow your home instructions for disposal.
-If you’re interested in daily exercise for your furry family member, click here for more information.
+If you’re interested in daily exercise for your furry family member, visit dog walking page for more information.